-If the PHA is designated as troubled, describe the manner in which financial assistance will be provided or other assistance strategies for providing low-income families with affordable housing.
-The MPHA strategies, work plans and performance reports as a MTW agency are available for review at https://mphaonline.org/about/agency-overview/mtw/ .
+If the PHA is designated as troubled, describe the manner in which financial assistance will be provided or other assistance program allows housing authorities enhanced flexibility to implement innovative, locally-designed strategies for providing low-income families with affordable housing.
+The MPHA strategies, work plans and performance reports as a MTW agency are available for review at https://mphaonline.org/about/agency-overview/mtw/.